Aliases for NEFL Gene

 GeneCards Summary for NEFL Gene

-NEFL (Neurofilament, Light Polypeptide) is a Protein Coding gene.
-Diseases associated with NEFL include charcot-marie-tooth disease, type 2e and charcot-marie-tooth disease, type 1f.
-Among its related pathways are Cytoskeletal Signaling and Transmission across Chemical Synapses.
-GO annotations related to this gene include identical protein binding and structural constituent of cytoskeleton.
+NEFL (Neurofilament Light) is a Protein Coding gene.
+Diseases associated with NEFL include Charcot-Marie-Tooth Disease, Axonal, Type 2E and Charcot-Marie-Tooth Disease, Demyelinating, Type 1F.
+Among its related pathways are RET signaling and Amyotrophic lateral sclerosis (ALS).
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein domain specific binding.
+An important paralog of this gene is INA.